How to find us

 It takes about seven to nine years to grow a Christmas tree, depending on the species and the weather.

-Some 112,000 Northwest acres will be planted in Christmas trees on an average year, and some 11 million trees will be harvested.
+Thousands of Northwest acres will be planted in Christmas trees on an average year, and some 11 million trees will be harvested.
 Northwest trees are marketed across the United States and China, Japan, Hong Kong, Mexico, Guam, Puerto Rico and Samoa.

 But when you go to Thorntons' Treeland for your tree, your tree will be hours old when you put it up!